Today we will discuss with you the energy loss of industrial furnaces during operation and energy saving.

 One factor that has the greatest impact on energy consumption is the level of furnace utilization.
 Higher utilization means efficient production cycles.

-This is what we share today, welcome to pay attention to Luoyang Judian to learn more about melting furnaces.
+This is what we share about energy loss and saving of the industrial furnaces with you today, welcome to pay attention to Luoyang Judian to learn more about melting furnaces.